You are here

 PDF and Word documents

 Some of our older PDFs and Word documents may not provide the information required by assistive technology.
 We are striving to make older documents accessible and ensuring new PDFs and Word documents published after September 2018 meet the WCAG 2.2 AA standards.
 We are working together, as a university, to better manage the PDFs we produce and ensure that staff members are being given the right guidance to produce PDFs which are accessible and useable.
-This issue will be resolved by the end of September 2024.
+This issue will be resolved by the end of December 2024.

 Some third-party documents may not be accessible.
 We are liaising with suppliers to increase provision of accessible documents as part of our document selection process.
 Documents created for print distribution, which are now also available on OU websites, may not be fully accessible due to font sizing and layout issues.
 You may find this information about accessing PDFs with a screen reader useful.
 This issue will be resolved by the end of December 2024.